kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 This process ensures that human expertise is incorporated at crucial points, improving the overall quality and reliability of the AI-driven workflow.

-### This HITL workflow can be easily implemented using AgenticJS.
+### This HITL workflow can be easily implemented using KaibanJS.

 The library provides methods and status to manage the entire process programmatically: